3010 Postgraduate Diploma in Nursing - Adult (pre-registration)

 Fees for postgraduate taught courses vary across the University.
 All fees are listed for UK, EU and international full-time and part-time students alphabetically by course name.

-Please note: If you are interested in our Postgraduate Diploma in Nursing – Adult and are applying for enrolment in February 2017 or 2018 you will receive a bursary and pay no fees.
+Please note: If you are interested in our Postgraduate Diploma in Nursing – Adult and are applying for enrolment in 2018 you will receive a bursary and pay no tuition fees.

 Students are responsible for meeting the cost of essential textbooks, and of producing such essays, assignments, laboratory reports and dissertations as are required to fulfil the academic requirements for each programme of study.